Dr. William F. Hamilton, Director, M&T Program and Ralph Landau Professor of Management and Technology

 In 1974, Dr. Hamilton was named a White House Fellow and special assistant to the U.S. Secretary of Transportation.
 In this capacity he was involved in programs of economic policy, rail system reorganization, and regulatory reform.
 He received the Secretary's Award for his contributions to the Department of Transportation.

 Dr. Hamilton has lectured and published in the fields of technology management, corporate strategy and planning, industrial innovation, systems analysis, and health economics.
 He has also been an active consultant and currently serves as a director of a number of public and private companies, including firms involved in telecommunications, biotechnology, e-commerce support, and Internet software and services.

 January Wuerth, Administrative Director, M&T Program

 January is the Administrative Director for the Jerome Fisher Program in Management and Technology.
 In this role, she interacts with prospective students, current students, and alumni on a regular basis.
-She also serves as a liaison between potential M&T employers and current students and alumni.
+She also serves as an advisor to M&T students, specifically those in their freshmen and sophomore years.
 Prior to joining M&T, January spent seven years at the Office of International Programs in several different roles, most recently as an Overseas Program Manager for Penn Abroad.